ringechpil/machine_learning_projects/README.md

 **Haberman's Brest Cancer Prediction:** Using various classification models on a highly imbalanced dataset to pretict the outcome of a brest cancer operation.

+**CiFAR 10 CNN:** Building and training a simple CNN architecture for CiFAR image classification.